 When we pour some acetone or petrol on our palm, the acetone or perfume starts evaporating.
 In this process, it takes the necessary heat required from our palm and due to loss of heat we feel cold.
 This is the reason why our palm feels cold when we put some acetone or perfume on it.

-Problem 6.
-How air coolers work on the principle of Evaporation?
-Explain using appropriate diagram.
+Question 6: How do air coolers work on the principle of Evaporation?

 This is because of the working mechanism of the air cooler.
 The air coolers has an exhaust fan which sucks in the dry air of the room inside.
 In the cooler there is a pad that has been wet by water.
 The water evaporates from the pad by taking the heat from the dry air thus, in the process making the air cool.
 This cool air released from the air coolers which circulates inside the room.
 Thus, air coolers work on the principle of cooling effect caused by Evaporation.

-Problem 7.
-We feel cool when we apply hand sanitizers on our hand.
-Give reason why?
+Question 7: We feel cool when we apply hand sanitizers to our hands.
+Give a reason Why?

 The sanitizers that we apply over our hand contains alcohol as one of it’s primary constituent and the alcohol evaporates much faster than water.
 Thus, when we apply hand sanitizers over our hand, the alcohol starts evaporating by taking the heat from our own body and thus, due to the loss of heat from our body, we feel cool.

-Problem 8.
-In summer our clothes dry up much quickly as compared to winter and monsoons.
+Question 8: In summer our clothes dry up much quicker compared to winter and monsoons.
 Why?